wiris/html-integrations/demos/README.md

 $ npm start
 ```

-You can find clarification on which technologies and which frameworks you can work with on this project in [Supported editors & technologies](#supported-editors-technologies) section.
+You can find clarification on which technologies and which frameworks you can work with on this project in the [Supported editors & technologies](#supported-editors-technologies) section above.

 *Note: The command `npm install` its just necessary the first time you initialize an editor.*